-- You will need a pocket 1⁄2 1" notebook for this class - All handed in written work (i.e., weekly outlines or graphic organizers, field experience reflections) needs to be done on a computer (12-font) and placed in your folder.
+- You will need a 1⁄2 1" notebook with a plastic cover to insert a title page for this class - All handed in written work (i.e., weekly outlines or graphic organizers, field experience reflections) needs to be typed on a computer (12-font) and placed in your notebook.
 Please use your spell checker.
 Meaning and mechanics both are graded.
-All work needs to be organized and identified (name and date). - Please do not hand in work in the plastic page holders.
+All work needs to be organized and identified (name and date). - Please do not hand in work in the plastic page holders or folders of any kind.